huijing/personal-website-v3/src/content/blog/2020-01-21-state-and-props-in-react.md

 ## What is `this`?

-Some of you may have noticed that the function component uses `props.name` while the class component uses `this.props.name` to access the required data. `this` is not a React thing, it is a Javascript thing.
-It is a Javascript thing that has spawned more blog posts that I can count.
+Some of you may have noticed that the function component uses `props.name` while the class component uses `this.props.name` to access the required data. `this` is not a React thing, it is a JavaScript thing.
+It is a JavaScript thing that has spawned more blog posts that I can count.

 Let me try to give you the short version.
-Everything in Javascript is an object. `this` refers to the object which is the current execution context of your bit of code.
+Everything in JavaScript is an object. `this` refers to the object which is the current execution context of your bit of code.

 Smarter people than me have explained this in depth so please feel free to read any or all of the following: